A couple exploring a waterfall in southern Iceland.

 snaefellsnes, iceland

-While driving around the peninsula we recommend that you stop at Djúpalónssandur, an old and now abandoned fishing port.
-You can also stroll down to Dritvík.
-The black beach close by.
-Typical fishing villages like Hellisandur, Olafsvik and Grundarfjördur are dotted around the peninsulas northern coast.
-A charming little sea museum can be found in Hellisandur.
-If you have time you can also stop at Bjarnarhöfn farm, located by the water not far from Stykkisholmur.
-This is one of the farms that breed sharks in Iceland, and you can learn about shark fishing around Iceland here, as well as taste this delicacy.
+While driving around the peninsula we recommend that you stop at Djúpalónssandur, an old fishing port with a black beach.
+Typical fishing villages like Hellissandur, Olafsvik and Grundarfjördur are dotted around the northern coast, where the famous mountain Kirkjufell is located.
+If you have time you can also stop at Bjarnarhöfn farm (optional).
+You can learn about shark fishing around Iceland here, as well as taste this delicacy.

 Day Day 7